Mark Delassandro's Cabbage Salad | Cook for Your Life

 Person Icon for Serving Size 6 servings

 Switch out the ubiquitous iceberg lettuce for Napa cabbage in this crunchy, tangy, nutrient-packed salad.
-Chef Mark Delassandro created this recipe for our first series of healthy cooking classes for Latina breast cancer survivors....
+This colorful salad was created for our first series of healthy cooking classes for Latina breast cancer survivors.
+Cruciferous vegetables...

 Ingredients